10 Marvel Superheroes You May Not Know Had Queer Storylines

 Giant-Man was often an alias for the Avenger Ant-Man.
 Both Hank Pym (played by Michael Douglas in the MCU) and Scott Lang (played by Paul Rudd) have at-times been known as Giant-Man.
 But when computer technician Raz Malhotra stepped into the Giant-Man suit, it was revealed that he was gay and had a boyfriend.
 Maybe we can expect to see Giant-Man in a future MCU film.

 Originally part of Thor’s storyline, Hercules has since branched out, teaming up with the Avengers, the Defenders and the Eternals.
 In one alternate universe, Hercules was in a same-sex relationship, which caused Zeus to banish him.
-Some are speculating that Hercules could be the queer character promised to us by Marvel execs in the upcoming Eternals film.
+At one time there were rumors that Hercules could appear in Eternals, but that’s not likely to happen.
+But maybe a future MCU film!

 Yes, you heard that correctly.
 Even Wolverine has had a gay Marvel storyline.
 It was the alternate universe of X-Treme X-Men Issue #10, written by Greg Pak, in which Wolverine and the Greek god Hercules were lovers.
 We even got to see the two queer superheroes kiss after they killed a dragon together.